Jagan-18/Github/README.md

 6. git push -u origin main
     - while pull code in main branch get any error (error: failed to push some refs to <Git-url>)

-7. creating othere git branch and pull code to there.
+7. To creating other git branch and pull code to that new branch.

 ==> git checkout -b <New-BranchName>

 8. git add .